Blog

 Flexible trust

-Whilst your estate will be reduced by the full amount of the investment, the Chargeable Transfer made when you create the trust will be reduced by the discount and any available exemptions.
-Any amount of the Chargeable Transfer which exceeds the nil rate band will be subject to tax at the lifetime inheritance tax rate of 20%.
+While your estate will be reduced by the full investment amount, the Chargeable Transfer when establishing the trust will be decreased by the discount and any available exemptions.
+Any part of the Chargeable Transfer exceeding the nil-rate band will be taxed at the current inheritance tax rate of 20%.
+If your total chargeable transfers in the previous seven years, including this one, stay below the nil-rate band, no inheritance tax will be due.

-If you were to die within the seven years following the creation of this scheme the discounted transfer would be deemed to be still part of your estate on death and your estate would receive a ‘credit’ in respect of any tax paid when the scheme was set up.
+Should you die within seven years of creating this scheme, the discounted transfer will be considered part of your estate at the time of death, and your estate will receive a ‘credit’ for any tax paid during setup.

-The second occasion of charge will be when monies, excluding regular payments made to you, leave the trust.
-The rate of tax will depend on the tax charged either when the arrangement is set up or at the ten year anniversary immediately before the payment is made.
-Again, a maximum rate of 6% would apply but if no tax was paid at outset or at the ten yearly anniversary points no tax would be charged at exit either.
+The second charge will occur when money, excluding regular payments made to you, leaves the trust.
+The applicable rate of tax will depend on whether tax was paid during scheme setup or at the ten-year anniversary prior to the payment.
+A maximum rate of 6% applies, but if no tax was paid at either point, no tax will be charged upon exit.

 Absolute trust